Today Is the Day: Post-Relapse years (2005–2019)

-In June 2014, Austin announced that Today Is The Day has joined Southern Lord Records, for the release of its tenth studio album, Animal Mother, which was released on October 21 of that year.
+In June 2014, Austin announced that Today Is The Day had joined Southern Lord Records for the release of its tenth studio album, Animal Mother, which was released on October 21 of that year.
 By late 2015, Steve Austin, along with Chris Spencer from Unsane, formed a new project called UXO, which also featured bassist Aarne Victorine and drummer Patrick Kennedy.
-Their debut self-titled album was released on January 29, 2016, through Reptilian Records.
+Their debut self-titled album was released on January 29, 2016 through Reptilian Records.

 On September 26, 2016, it was announced that Today Is The Day joined The End Records for the release of their eleventh studio album, which was expected to be released in 2017.
-The group also announced via their Facebook page that they planned to reissue almost their entire discography (including their debut self-issued How To Win Friends And Influence People demo) to coincide the 20th anniversary of Temple of the Morning Star.
+The group also announced via their Facebook page that they planned to reissue almost their entire discography (including their debut self-issued How to Win Friends and Influence People demo) to coincide the 20th anniversary of Temple of the Morning Star.

 On January 20, 2017, The End Records released the digital-only sampler album Silver Anniversary on music-streaming service Spotify, containing tracks from the band's first nine albums.
-A deluxe 20th-anniversary edition of Temple Of The Morning Star was also released on March 24, 2017, on 2CD and 2LP formats, which included rare and unreleased material.
+A deluxe 20th-anniversary edition of Temple Of The Morning Star was also released on March 24, 2017 on 2CD and 2LP formats, which included rare and unreleased material.
 The deluxe reissue first became available for preorder in February 2017.
 The band announced a tour to celebrate the album's re-release and anniversary.

 A European leg of the anniversary tour was announced, as well as a deluxe reissue of In the Eyes of God, which was released on September 22, 2017.

 Recent activities (2019–present)

-On December 12, 2019, Decibel Magazine premiered a new song titled "No Good to Anyone", the title track to the upcoming eleventh studio album by the band.
+On December 12, 2019, Decibel Magazine premiered a new song titled "No Good to Anyone", the title track from the upcoming eleventh studio album by the band.
 The album was slated for release in February 2020 through BMG.
 On January 9, 2020, Revolver premiered "You're All Gonna Die", the second single to be released from the upcoming album.
 "Burn In Hell", the third single from the upcoming album, was released on February 13, with a music video produced to promote it.
-No Good to Anyone was released on February 28, 2020, and to promote the record the band toured the United States with 16, Child Bite, and The Obsessed.
-However, due to the Coronavirus the tour was cut short and most shows had to be cancelled.
+No Good to Anyone was released on February 28, 2020, and to promote the record, the band toured the United States with 16, Child Bite, and The Obsessed.
+However, due to the COVID-19 pandemic, the tour was cut short and most shows had to be cancelled.
 In 2021, it was announced that Austin had managed to purchase the rights to the band's entire catalog, which led to SuperNova Records reissuing the material as well as announcing a new album for 2022.

+Mike Herrell died in September 2025.